- Conditions & treatments

 - Treatments and surgery

-Check with your doctor whether you and your family have been fully immunised against measles – especially if you were born after December 1968 as you may not have been fully immunised against measles.
+Check with your doctor whether you and your family have been fully immunised against measles – especially if you are travelling overseas or were born after 1968.

 - Measles is highly contagious – and easily preventable.